Diversity in Lyman Continuum Escape at $z\sim0.3$ Revealed by WISE Infrared Observations: Results

-Local strong LyC leakers can be separated into two distinct populations based on their IR emissions.
-Table \ref{tab:IR_comparison} summarizes the median values and standard deviations of the physical properties of the IR-detected and IR-undetected subsamples.
-The IR-undetected strong leakers exhibit the highest $f_\mathrm{esc}$, the highest O32, and the bluest $\beta_\mathrm{1200}$ among all subsamples.
-They also have the lowest stellar masses and dust extinction, consistent with a dust‑poor, compact, and highly ionized population.
+Table \ref{tab:IR_comparison} summarizes the median values and standard deviations of the physical properties of the IR-detected and IR-undetected subsamples. {\bf As expected, the IR-detected systems have higher dust luminosities ($L_\mathrm{dust}$) and dust masses ($M_\mathrm{dust}$) than IR-undetected systems.
+Figure \ref{fig:box_plot} shows the physical properties derived from UV and optical spectra as a function of $L_{W3}$ for all subsamples.} The IR-undetected strong leakers exhibit the highest O32, the bluest $\beta_\mathrm{1200}$, \textbf{and the lowest metallicity} among all subsamples, {\bf even compared to the IR-undetected non-leakers with similar dust luminosity and stellar mass.
+These properties match the classical conditions often associated with efficient LyC escape.}

+\textbf{In contrast, the IR-detected strong leakers exhibit O32, $\beta_{1200}$, and metallicity similar to non-leakers rather than IR-undetected strong leakers.} The high stellar mass and red $\beta_{1200}$ of IR-detected strong leakers seem to deviate from the empirical trends established in previous studies \citep[e.g.][]{chisholm2022, pahl2023}. \textbf{One possible explanation is that the IR-detected strong leakers simply represent the higher-mass end of the LyC-leaking population.
+However, although the IR-detected strong leakers tend to have higher stellar masses on average, the two leaker populations overlap at $\log(M_*/M_\odot)\sim8.5$--9.0, indicating that stellar mass alone cannot account for the infrared classification.
+Moreover, both leakers and non-leakers occupy a similar stellar mass range, suggesting that stellar mass alone is insufficient to distinguish LyC-leaking galaxies from non-leakers.}

-In contrast, while IR-detected strong leakers exhibit significantly higher $f_\mathrm{esc}$ than weak or non-leakers, their O32 and $\beta_{1200}$ values are similar to those of the lower-leaking populations.
-Dust extinction appears to be a key feature distinguishing IR-detected leakers from weak or non-leakers.
-Despite being IR-luminous, these strong leakers show significantly lower $E(B-V)$ values (derived from SDSS spectra; \citealp{Flury2022}) than weak and non-leakers, suggesting a spatial decoupling between their IR and optical emissions.
+\textbf{The most significant property that can distinguish the IR-detected strong leakers from non-leakers is the $E(B-V)$ derived from the optical spectra.} Despite being IR-luminous, these strong leakers show significantly lower $E(B-V)$ values than non-leakers, suggesting a spatial decoupling between their IR and optical emissions.
 As in the ``picket-fence" configuration, the ionizing radiation escapes through low-density channels, avoiding the dense dust clouds that drive the IR luminosity.
-Conversely, the higher $E(B-V)$ observed in weak and non-leakers indicates an ISM with a higher covering factor, where diffuse dust acts as a continuous screen that both increases optical reddening and suppresses LyC escape.
-This distinction may also be attributed to orientation effects \citep{maulick2026}.
+Conversely, the higher $E(B-V)$ observed in non-leakers indicates an ISM with a higher covering factor, where diffuse dust acts as a continuous screen that both increases optical reddening and suppresses LyC escape.
+This distinction may also be attributed to orientation effects \citep{maulick2026}\textbf{: non-leakers may host similar channels, but they are not aligned with our sightline.
+In this sense, the difference between IR-detected strong leakers and non-leakers likely arises from the distribution and geometry of stars, gas, and dust, rather than the global galaxy properties.}